Metu-O/Feature-Selection-Qiime2-/README.md

 Evaluate_method_accuracy.ipynb is the notebook version of Evaluate_method_accuracy.py, showing all plots and figures.

+# Conclusion

+Feature-Selection-Qiime2 performed better than regular qiime2 more than 70% of the time.
+To find out more about the metrics used for comparison, read my thesis (will be cited once published).

 # Citation

 1. Bokulich, N.A., Kaehler, B.D., Rideout, J.R. et al. Optimizing taxonomic classification of marker-gene amplicon sequences with QIIME 2’s q2-feature-classifier plugin.
 Microbiome 6, 90 (2018). https://doi.org/10.1186/s40168-018-0470-z